 As a Salesforce Administrator, one of our jobs is to assure our respective organizations have their data safely stored and recoverable.
-Let me qualify – Salesforce is an extremely safe place to store your data.
-Salesforce does not crash, data does not disappear there.
-If you’re a small business, it’s possible that your responsibilities include ALL of the data in the organization, not just Salesforce.
+It’s possible that our responsibilities include ALL of the data in the organization, not just Salesforce.
 This blog will investigate some global backup considerations along with Salesforce specific ones.

 With that said, I advocate that all of my clients (and you) double check your data backup strategy.
 There’s two types of events which should be considerred:

 #1 – System Failure/Disaster.
 This is highly unlikely but still worth planning for.
 A system failure would be a situation where a building burns down, a hard disk fails, or in an unlikely scenario, a cloud data source loses availability.

 #2 – Versioning Error.
 This is a lot more common than we’d like to admit.
 These type of errors are often surprises.
 Imagine, an accidental deletion of one account.
 An accounting error that goes undetected for 6 months.
 A bad data load that overwrites key fields and goes unnoteiced.
 It’s possible to detect an error that happened in the past and doing a restore or partial restore of data is needed.
 Having those incremental versions of data give you the ability to fix this, or at least diagnose what happened and when.

 Belts and Suspenders – Strategy for Backing up and Maintaining your Salesforce Data

 As a Salesforce Administrator or Consultant, maintaining system continuity is paramount and critical to our mission.
 Much as we put our trust that Salesforce will be available to users to do their day to day jobs, our users put their trust in us to assure their data will be available and as-expected.